What to Wear and What NOT to Wear in Churches in Italy

 So what should be avoided?

-Basically, don’t dress like a Kardashian when entering churches, these are places of worship and therefore appropriate dress is required:
+Basically, remember that you are entering a place of worship and therefore appropriate dress is required:

 - No mini-skirts